mikimou/mc-launcher/README.md

 ## Installation
 ### Windows
-*Download launcher-windows.zip from latest release and run executable or build executable from code.
+*Download launcher-windows.zip from latest release and run executable or build executable from code.<br>
-Launcher requires other files found only in downloaded zip file.*
+Launcher requires other files found only in downloaded zip file.*<br>
 **Building only without files from zip wont start the game!**

 ### Other OS